 The total time allowed for representations from applicant, agent or supporter will be a maximum of 5 minutes.
-Therefore if applicant and a supporter wish to address the Committee they will each have a maximum of 2 minutes and 30 seconds.
+Therefore, if applicant and a supporter(s) wish to address the Committee the 5 minutes will be split between those speakers.
+The Chair will ask speakers if they have agreed the allocation of the speaking time.
+If no agreement is reached, the time will be allocated equally against each speaker.
 A spokesperson for the supporters may address the Committee on behalf of all supporters.

 The Chair of the Committee may decide on the day of the meeting to extend the time allowed due to unusual or exceptional circumstances.
 The maximum time allowed will be an additional 3 minutes.